VisTR: Visualizations as Representations for Time-series Table Reasoning: Multimodal Visualization Alignment

-During the second stage, we combine the two-level cross-entropy and a bidirectional hinge-based triplet ranking loss to guide the three modalities to align in the latent space.
-We elect the chart modality, $\mathbb{C}$, as the supervised modality because visualization references are in the form of charts, and the chart-text and chart-sketch pairings that span a wide range of change patterns are well collected.
-Inspired by VSE++\cite{vse_2017}, we address this by introducing the two-level cross-entropy and a bidirectional hinge-based triplet ranking loss, which makes the matched pairs have smaller entropies than unmatched ones.
+During the second stage, we elect the chart modality, $\mathbb{C}$, as the supervised modality because visualization references are in the form of charts, and the chart-text and chart-sketch pairings that span a wide range of change patterns are well collected.
+Inspired by VSE++\cite{vse_2017}, we introduce a two-level cross-entropy and a bidirectional hinge-based triplet ranking loss, which makes the matched pairs have \jn{lower} entropies than unmatched ones.
 The formulation for the two cross-entropy functions is specified as:

 where $H_1$ calculates the difference between charts $C$ and text $T$, and $(C, T)$ is the matched positive chart-text pair. $H_2$ calculates the difference between charts $C$ and sketches $S$, and $(C, S)$ is the matched positive chart-sketch pair.